Düsseldorfer EG

-Düsseldorfer EG (short DEG) is a German professional ice hockey team in Düsseldorf.
+Düsseldorfer Eislauf-Gemeinschaft or Düsseldorfer EG (DEG) is a German professional ice hockey team in Düsseldorf.
 It was Germany's most successful hockey club for a long time and had many international players.
 The famous Eisstadion at the Brehmstrasse was the home venue for most of the team's history.
-The team now plays in the Deutsche Eishockey Liga (German Ice Hockey League, abbreviated DEL); the home venue is the ISS Dome.
+The team now plays in the DEL2.(Deutsche Eishockey Liga 2); the home venue is the PSD Bank Dome.

 The club was founded on 8 November 1935 as Düsseldorfer Eislauf Gemeinschaft (DEG) and was renamed DEG Metro Stars on 1 March 2002.
 It was renamed again as Düsseldorfer Eislauf-Gemeinschaft (DEG) in 2012.